-The App Store’s virtual shelves carry dozens of dictionary apps but did you know that as of iOS 5 Apple’s offered a feature designed to make it easy for iPhone, iPod touch and iPad owners to look up word definitions in a bunch of foreign languages?
+The App Store’s virtual shelves carry dozens of dictionary apps but did you know that Apple offered a feature designed to make it easy for iPhone, iPod touch, and iPad owners to look up word definitions in a bunch of foreign languages?

 Dictionaries and definitions on iOS

 Note that the dictionary is a feature of the software keyboard only.

 Just to be clear, the dictionary used for auto-correction is different from the dictionary used for word definitions.
 Also, changing the language of the keyboard automatically changes the language of the dictionary used for auto-correction and predictive text, whereas word definitions are not enabled automatically unless you manually download the dictionary file.

 If a dictionary file isn’t available locally on your iOS device and you try to define a word, you will be greeted with a “No definition found” message.
 If you experience issues when defining words on iOS, follow these steps to download dictionaries to your iPhone, iPad, or iPod touch.

 How to add dictionaries to iPhone and iPad

 - Go to the Settings app, and tap General > Dictionary.
 A new screen shows, listing all of the available dictionaries.